Annual Budgeting Guide

 Before we get into the steps on how to develop an annual budget, let's take a moment to talk about the reason why creating a yearly budget is important.

-• Get visibility into where your business is headed.
+- Get visibility into where your business is headed.
 An annual budget is a planning exercise.
 To put together your budget for the year, you have to figure out where you expect to be as time progresses.
-Besides avoiding overdrafts, this means planning for future growth and business changes.
+Besides avoiding overdrafts, this means planning for future growth or business changes.

-Besides avoiding a cash crisis, your budget is essential for answering these questions and helping you better understand your business.
+Besides avoiding a cash crunch, your budget is essential for answering these questions and helping you better understand your business.

 What to Think About Before Planning Your Budget